The Bankrate promise

 5. Improve your credit score

 Unless your home is in the state of California, Maryland or Massachusetts, where insurance companies are prohibited from using a homeowner’s FICO to determine premium price, a low credit score could mean you’re paying a higher monthly premium.
+If your credit score has recently improved, it may be worth reaching out to your insurance carrier to see if it could help your premium.

 6. Keep your roof in good condition